harryallerston/RPI-Wireless-Hotspot/README.md

 1. A Raspberry Pi model B running raspbian

-2. A linux compatible wifi dongle, with the appropriate drivers installed (some may work in AP mode, some may not.
-YMMV)
+2. A Raspbian compatible Wifi dongle.
+This script assumes that your adapter uses the nl80211 drivers in hostapd (the majority of new products should support this).
+Others can be made to work, but require a custom compilation of hostapd (guides are out there).

 3. An active ethernet connection